Yoast/developer/docs/features/schema/pieces/webpage.md

 ### Failure scenarios
 If any of the required fields are missing or invalid, the node should not be output.

-If the node is not output, any entities which would otherwise have declared themselves to be part of the `WebPage` should remove those references (e.g., an `Article` which has a `mainEntityOfPage` property referencing the ID of the `WebPage` should unset that property).

 ## Optional properties
 The following should be added whenever available and valid: